 - Discourage workers from using other workers’ phones, desks, offices, or other work tools and equipment, when possible.

 - Discourage the sharing of any food or beverages.

 - Maintain regular housekeeping practices, including routine cleaning and disinfecting of surfaces, equipment, and other elements of the work environment.

 Post easy to follow guidelines for your employees in commonly utilized spaces.
 The CDC has printable resources online.
 Talk with employees about coronavirus to gauge their understanding and concerns.
 Keeping communications lines open will help each operation refine and make changes to new procedures.

-Establish plans of work for employees built around health and safety considerations.
+Establish plans for work for employees built around health and safety considerations.